oroinc/documentation/user_guide/intro_users_and_benefits.rst

 - Configuration of workflows

-- Ability to set up and manage integrations and extensions (with support of the Oro team for SaaS environments)
+- Ability to set up and manage integrations and extensions (with support from the Oro team for SaaS environments)

-See the system :ref:`System Management and Administration section <user-guide-admin-tools>` to learn more about what configurators and administrators can achieve with OroCRM.
+See the system :ref:`System Management and Administration section <user-guide-admin-tools>` to learn more about what else administrators can achieve with OroCRM.